nirvanasupermind/termite/new-architecture.md

 |`AB`           |`int`   |Software interrupt                |`vec` (imm)                           |Call the interrupt handler with interrupt vector `vec` (currently this is just simulated by an if-statement in the emulator)|

 # Instruction format
-All instructions have 3 words.
-The first word is the main part of the instruction, while the other two words contains the data for any immediate constants needed.
-This shows the format for the first word.
+All instructions are 3 words in length.
+The first word is the main part of the instruction, the other 2 words are used to store single-word constants.
+In 1-operand instructions, any single-word constant which is required for the operand (if it is in immediate, displacement or indexed addressing mode) will be stored in the second word.
+In 2-operand instructions, any single-word constant which is required for the first operand will be stored in the second word, and single-word.
+Some instructions will not require all of the 3 words, in that case the unused words are padded with 0s.
+Padding out every instruction to 3 words is wasteful, but it makes the CPU much easier to implement by making all the instructions a fixed width, and memory is not much of a concern for this emulator currently so it is like this for now.
 0-operand instructions:
 <table>
   <tr>